haleykwok/Website_Hugo_Academic/content/project/rimble/index.md

 ---
-title: Intership project at Rimble
+title: Data Pipeline Development and Web Crawler
-summary: The project is about the development of data pipeline using AWS and web crawler to pre-process and standardize data, with SWE team member KWOK Hin Chi, Alfonso Portilla, Octavio Lomeli-Castro, Karthik Iyer.
+summary: This intership project focuses on developing a data pipeline using AWS and a web crawler to preprocess and standardize data.
+Team members include KWOK Hin Chi, Alfonso Portilla, Octavio Lomeli-Castro, and Karthik Iyer.
 All rights reserved by Rimble.